Resolving Conflict with Respect - Elem

 - For more background on conflict resolution skills for youth, view this six-part series published by Michigan State University Extension

 Adapt this one-period lesson plan for your grade level and follow it with a simple and powerful service project on MLK Day.
 The reflection brings learning and service impact together.

-- What was it about?
+- What was the difference or conflict?

-- How did you resolve it?
+- How did you gain insight or resolve the issue?

 - How did you feel afterward?